Adjusting to Life in the UK as an American Expat

 Understanding Culture Shock

 It’s culture shock.
 When what you’re accustomed to does not match up with what the new place expects of you.
-American and British lives may seem almost identical from the outside, but variances in communication, etiquette and routine can feel routine can feel bewildering for anyone moving to UK from USA.
+American and British lives may seem almost identical from the outside, but variances in communication, etiquette, and routine can feel bewildering for anyone moving to the UK from the USA.

 Most expats experience four stages:

-• Honeymoon Stage: They like everything downstairs is so fresh, cute and life-altering.
-Historic towns you tour; local foods you enjoy; your new surroundings you soak in.
+• Honeymoon Stage: They like that everything downstairs is so fresh, cute, and life-altering.
+Historic towns you tour, local foods you enjoy, and your new surroundings you soak in.

 • Adjustment Stage: You learn how things work so that you can pick up local lingo and navigate daily tasks more confidently.